Which Graph Matches The Equation Y 3 2 X 3

 Let's explore transformations a bit more rigorously:

 • Vertical Stretch/Compression: Multiplying the entire function by a constant 'a' vertically stretches the graph if |a| > 1 and compresses it if 0 < |a| < 1.
 If 'a' is negative, it also reflects the graph across the x-axis.
-For example, y = 5 * 2^(x-3) + 3 would stretch the graph vertically.
+Here's one way to look at it: y = 5 * 2^(x-3) + 3 would stretch the graph vertically.

 • Horizontal Stretch/Compression: Replacing 'x' with 'bx' horizontally stretches the graph if 0 < |b| < 1 and compresses it if |b| > 1.
 If 'b' is negative, it also reflects the graph across the y-axis.
-For example, y = 3 + 2^(2x-3) would compress the graph horizontally.
+To give you an idea, y = 3 + 2^(2x-3) would compress the graph horizontally.

 • Reflections: